californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Traffic Misdemeanors In California?

-Traffic misdemeanors in California are less severe than felony traffic violations but are still penalized.
+Traffic misdemeanors in California are generally less severe than felony traffic violations but are still penalized.
 However, these offenses are decidedly not as serious as a traffic infraction.
-Where there are no drugs or alcohol involved, traffic misdemeanors are charged to an offender in the form of a ticket.
+Where there are no drugs or alcohol involved, traffic misdemeanors may be charged to an offender in the form of a ticket.
 The offender with the ticket may not be taken into custody, where a court appearance date is indicated on the ticket.

 Examples Of Traffic Misdemeanors In California?